BizuhanAbate/Stable-diffusion-image-generation-model/README.md

    - Finally click the "Generate Image" button and wait until the spinner finishs and provide you the artwork!

 3. View Results:
-     - The application will display the initial and generated images side by side after processing.
+     - The application will display the initial and generated images one after the other after processing.
      - Finally, deactivate the virtual environment with deactivate when you’re done.

 ## Code Structure